• As low as $770/Night

 About the Area

 Located near the beach, this vacation home is in Cape Fear Station, a neighborhood in Bald Head Island.
-Kent Mitchell Nature Trail and The Clubs at St. James are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Carolina Beach and Caswell Beach.
+The Clubs at St. James and Southport Marina are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Carolina Beach and Caswell Beach.
 Traveling with kids?
 Consider North Carolina Maritime Museum at Southport and North Carolina Aquarium at Fort Fisher.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions